waikato-datamining/djl-arff/README.md

 * `optArffUrl(String)` - the URL of the ARFF file to load
 * `fromJson` - can instantiate the builder from the JSON settings (as provided by `ArffDataset.toJson`)

-Either methods of the builder instance must be called:
+Either method of the builder instance must be called:
 *
 * `optArffFile`
 * `optArffUrl`